uajqq/weewx-healthchecks/README.md

         report_services = [...], user.healthchecks.Healthchecks
 ```

-4) Add your custom url from healthchecks.io in the appropriate place in `weewx.conf`:
+4) Add your custom url (for example, from healthchecks.io) in the appropriate place in `weewx.conf`:

 ```
 [Healthchecks]